jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2025/day07/README.md

 ## Overview

-This problem involves a machine that is very similar to a [quincunx](https://en.wikipedia.org/wiki/Quincunx), also known as a Galton Board.
+This problem involves a machine that is very similar to a [quincunx](https://en.wikipedia.org/wiki/Quincunx), also known as a [Galton Board](https://en.wikipedia.org/wiki/Galton_board).
 The machine in the puzzle is called a tachyon manifold.
-Unlike Galton board, however, tachyon beam pass through the manifold and instead of pegs, we have splitters that split any beam that hits it in two, one going to the left and the other to the right of the splitter.
-Essentially, the manifold is like a quincunx with missing pegs.
+Unlike a Galton board, a so-called tachyon beam passes through the manifold and it is split by irregularly positioned splitters.

 ## The input data

-The input is a character representation of the manifold.
-I didn't see any need to parse the input data into a more structured format so in this problem, I just used the strings read from the input.
-However, I did choose to ignore every other line since the line we really need to work with are the ones with the splitters in them.
-So, I started with two pieces of information:
+I didn't see any need to parse the input data into a more abstract structured format.
+I extracted the following two pieces of information from the input data:

 1. The horizontal position of the entry point as indicated by `'S'`, which I chose to call `source`.
 2. The manifold as a list of strings, chunked by two lines.